| Liposuction > Procedures Also known as lipoplasty, liposuction

 liposuction, your slimmer and better-proportioned body should more

 accurately reflect the healthy and active life you lead.
-Back to Top
+Back to Top How much will liposuction cost?
+Cost

 is always a consideration in elective surgery.
 Prices for liposuction